-- Moving and handling

-- Health and self-care

 - Personal, social and emotional development

-- Self-confidence and self-awareness
+- Self-regulation

-- Managing feelings and behaviour
+- Managing self

-- Making relationships
+- Building relationships

 - 4.5.
 The 'specific' areas of learning and development are:

 - Literacy

+- Comprehension

-- Reading
+- Word reading

 - Writing

 - Mathematics

+- Number

-- Numbers
+- Numerical Patterns

-- Space, shape and measure

 - Understanding the world

+- Past and present

-- People and communities
+- People, culture and communities

-- The world
+- The natural world

-- Technology

 - Expressive arts and design

-- Exploring and using media and materials
+- Creating with materials

-- Being imaginative
+- Being imaginative and expressive

 - 4.6.
 Activities are planned to reflect children's interests and individual circumstances in order to provide each child with a challenging and enjoyable experience.

 - 4.7.
 The EYFS lead will discuss any cause for concern in a child's progress, especially in the prime areas of learning, with the child's parents.
 A strategy of support will be agreed upon and consideration will be taken as to whether the child may have a special educational need or disability which requires additional support.

 - 4.8.
-The school takes reasonable steps to provide opportunities for children with EAL to use their home language in play and learning whilst also ensuring that these children have sufficient opportunities to reach a good standard of English.
-During assessment, if a child is found to not have a strong grasp on English, the EYFS lead will contact the child's parents to establish their home language skills to assess if there is cause for concern about a language delay.
+The school takes reasonable steps to provide opportunities for children with EAL (English as an additional language) to use their home language in play and learning whilst also ensuring that these children have sufficient opportunities to reach a good standard of English.
+During assessment, if a

+child is found to not have a strong grasp on English, the EYFS lead will contact the child's parents to establish their home language skills to assess if there is cause for concern about a language delay.

 - 4.9.
-Each area of learning and development will be implemented through a mix of adult-led and pupil-initiated activity.
+Each area of learning and development will be implemented through a mix of adult-led and pupil-initiated activity. - 4.10.

-- 4.10.
 The school will respond to each child's emerging needs and interests, guiding their development through friendly and positive interaction. - 4.11.
 Activities are planned with regard to three characteristics of effective teaching and learning in the EYFS: - Playing and exploring children investigate and experience things. - Active learning children concentrate, keep on trying if they encounter difficulties and enjoy their achievements. - Creating and thinking critically children have and develop their own ideas, make links between ideas, and develop strategies for doing things.